regiellis/ComfyUI-EasyPony/README.md

 # ComfyUI Easy Pony

+> [!WARNING]
+> I have updated the node to be more self-contain and to be more user friendly.
+As of version 1.2.0 you are able to select you model and alter the last_clip parameter
+> directly on the node.
+A invert for source and rating has been added as well, allowing you to filter this content out in the negative direction.
+Anyone using the previous
+> version of this node will need to update their flows to reflect the changes in the new version.

 > [!NOTE]
 > I am not a prolific user of Pony models; This node was created to assist in converting prompts for one of my other custom nodes.
 YMMV
 > in terms of the quality of the prompts generated.